tetriseffect/Exosphere/tutorials/superusers/Git.md

 chmod o+w permissions.txt  //add write permission to “other” chmod u=wr permissions.txt //give both write and read perms to user
 ```
+Incidentally, it's worth testing.
+After removing write permissions for the user with `chmod u-w permisssions.txt`, do `nano permissions.txt` and change the file to anything you like and try to save with `ctrl-o`.
+You will not be allowed.
+Try it.
+Also try removing read permission and doing `cat` on the file.

 After trying it out a couple of times, do `ls -l` and you will see that the line has been changed. `x` only works for programs, not files.